ceramicskate0/Csharp-OutCompresseedDLL/README.md

 This C# code will only output the base64 of the input file.
 It does not load or execute it.
 See https://github.com/ceramicskate0/SafetyKatz/tree/master/SafetyKatz for 1 way on how to do that.

+You want to pull it down from a web page see my https://github.com/ceramicskate0/dotNET_WebClient_Assembley for info on how to do that.